HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 Application State
 ###########################

 If we consider the representation of a blockchain in a node as a finite state machine, then the application state can be seen as the state of all the "registers" of the machine at the present moment.
-The present moment starts whem the most recent block is received (or forged!) by the node, and ends when a new one is received/forged.
+The present moment starts when the most recent block is received (or forged!) by the node, and ends when a new one is received/forged.
 A new block updates the state, so it needs to be checked for both semantic and contextual validity; if ok, the state needs to be updated according to what is in the block.
 A customized blockchain will likely include custom data and transactions.
-The ApplicationState interface needs to be extended to code the rules that stete validity of blocks and transactions, and the actions to be performed when a block modifies the state, and when it is removed (blocks can be reverted):
+The ApplicationState interface needs to be extended to code the rules that state validity of blocks and transactions, and the actions to be performed when a block modifies the state, and when it is removed (blocks can be reverted):

 ApplicationState:
 ::